1964 Illinois gubernatorial election: Declined

+Sargent Shriver had considered a possible run, but opted against a campaign after President Lyndon B. Johnson asked him to remain in Washington to assist with Great Society programs.

+Results

 Republican primary

 The Republican primary was also held on April 14.
 Business executive Charles Percy won the nomination against Illinois state treasurer William Scott, and a field of minor candidates.